Scratch (musician)

-Kyle Jones (born in Camden, New Jersey), better known as Scratch, is an American hip hop musician who specializes in Beatboxing and vocal scratch sounds.
-He is best known as a former member of Grammy Award-winning band The Roots.
-He is well known in the hip hop and beatbox community for his outstanding ability to simulate the music of a Hip hop Turntablist using only his voice and loop machines.
+Kyle Jones (born in Camden, New Jersey), better known as Scratch, is an American hip hop musician who specializes in beatboxing and vocal scratch sounds.
+He is best known as a former member of the band the Roots.
+He is well known in the hip hop and beatbox community for his ability to simulate the music of a hip hop turntablist using only his voice and loop machines.

 History

-Originally a member of Philadelphia based rap group, Schoolz of Thought, he joined The Roots in 1996.
+Originally a member of Philadelphia-based rap group Schoolz of Thought, he joined the Roots in 1996.